-On October 5 & 6, 2019, hundreds of home and business owners who have gone solar across the United States will host solar open houses on the National Solar Tour, to share the power of solar energy with their communities.
-Homeowners will welcome members of the community into their homes to see their solar system up close and hear testimonial experience and reasoning for going solar.
+On October 5 & 6, 2019, hundreds of home and business owners who have gone solar across the United States hosted solar open houses on the National Solar Tour, to share the power of solar energy with their communities.
+Homeowners welcome members of the community into their homes to see their solar system up close and hear testimonial experience and reasoning for going solar.

 For a complete list of participating homes across the states and across Ohio, visit the National Solar Tour Map page here.